-Recognizable characters in these stories are the property of Carleton International Media.
+Recognizable characters in these stories are the property of ITV Studios Global Entertainment.
 No copyright infringement is intended by fanfic authors, who receive no monetary benefit from their work.
 The ideas expressed in the stories are original, however, and are copyrighted by their authors.

 The most recent stories can be found on the New In the Library inset.

 We also have a site-search feature, that allows you to find stories by typing in keywords.

 Here at the SHADO Library we have three ratings - General audience (unmarked stories) that are assumed to be suitable for individuals over 13 - with some violence, minor coarse language, and minor suggestive adult themes.
 The other ratings are:

 In many countries, IT IS ILLEGAL to read M or MA rated, or sexually explicit, stories unless you are 18 years of age or older.
 The Library does host fiction rated M and MA.

 The Library doesn't pay fanfic writers for the stories they give us, but we can all show our appreciation by sending them feedback.
 It's important to let authors know we value their efforts.
 How will they know unless we tell them?
 Each story has a link to the author - just email them.
 It just might make their day - and help motivate them to write more stories.
 And we all love reading new stories.

 **The Archive is not responsible for the content or the existence of any of these sources.
 We have simply included the information so that you can find out about all the other great UFO online resources.